P. N. Elrod: Overview

-With The Adventures of Myhr she broke into the humorous fantasy genre.
-Myhr is half-man, half-cat and all adventure, magically jumping from world to world spreading the good news about pizza and Beatles karaoke.
-His partner is a cranky wizard fond of techno raves and obscene T-shirt art.

 Elrod has authored around two dozen short stories in the fantasy, romance, science fiction, mystery, and horror genres, and edited several collections including Time of the Vampires, Dracula in London, and with Roxanne Conrad (aka Rachel Caine) Stepping Through the Stargate: The Science, Archaeology, and Military of Stargate SG-1 The latter is non-fiction and has contributions from world-famous scientists, doctors, the USAF military, FX wizards, and actors from the TV series.

 In 2006, she edited an anthology of supernatural romance stories, My Big Fat Supernatural Wedding, which made the USA Today Bestseller list, and won the 2006 P.E.A.R.L.
 Awards for best anthology.

 She followed it with My Big Fat Supernatural Honeymoon, released in January 2008 from St. Martin's Griffin.
 It made the New York Times Bestseller extended list and won an honorable mention in the 2007 Pearl Awards for best anthology.

 Her collection Dark and Stormy Knights, also with St. Martin's Griffin, was released in July 2010.

-Also sold, a new steampunk series, On Her Majesty's Psychic Service, to Tor Books in 2010.
+She also sold a steampunk series, On Her Majesty's Psychic Service, to Tor Books in 2010.

 In April 2011, Elrod was presented with the RT Book Review's Pioneers of Genre Fiction Award for "Forging the Way in Vampire Fiction Since 1990."

 Her short story, "Beach Girl", published in the November 2011 edition of Ellery Queen's Mystery Magazine, was presented with first place for their annual Readers' Choice Award.

 Her collection, Hex Symbols, was released by St. Martin's in June 2012.